Field Guide to the R Mixed Model Wilderness

 13.1 Background

 To demonstrate the use of the emmeans package.
-We will pull the model from split plot lesson (Chapter 7), where we evaluated the effect of Nitrogen and Variety on Oat yield.
-This data contains 6 blocks, 3 main plots (Variety) and 4 subplots (Nitrogen).
-The primary outcome variable was oat yield.
+We will use the model from split plot lesson (Chapter 7), where we evaluated the effect of nitrogen and variety on oat yield.
+This data contains six blocks, three main plots (Variety) and four subplots (Nitrogen).
+The dependent variable was oat yield.
 To read more about the experiment layout details please read RCBD split-plot section in Chapter 7.

 Marginal means using lmer and nlme